jdiegodcp/bideafactory-java-springboot-int/README.md

 - Docker
 - Docker Compose
 - IDE IntelliJ  -- suggested to manage environment variables or any other IDE that can allow you to do that
+- Postman -- suggested to test the endpoints with an easy interface

 ## Getting Started